 This means that if your pages are slow, you’re fighting a losing battle for top organic listings, regardless of the quality of your content or your professional website design.

 Get rid of non-essential elements that slow down your site.
-If you’re a WordPress user, consider deactivating plugins you may have installed and activated but don’t actually need.
+If you’re a WordPress user, consider deactivating plugins you don’t actually need.

 Also, declutter your sidebar and put only essential widgets there.

-To learn how to get more out of search engines by improving your page speed, see the resource pages below:
+To learn how to get more out of search engines by improving your page speed, visit Ubersuggest.

 According to Rand Fishkin, founder of Moz,